simontran7/dev-notes/containers-and-algorithms/algorithm-patterns.md

 from collections import deque

 def bfs(root):
+    if not root:
+        return

     queue = deque([root])
     result = 0

     while queue:
         nodes_in_level = len(queue)

+        # Some logic here for the current level

         for _ in range(nodes_in_level):
             node = queue.popleft()

+            # Some logic involving the current node

             if node.left:
                 queue.append(node.left)